AH171717/MIST-4610-Group-8/README.md

 3. Collin Ladina
 4. Abe Michael
 # Problem Description(Placeholder):
-The primary objective of this project is to design and develop a comprehensive relational database that supports the core operations of our micro-loan provision business.
-This database will be pivotal in managing the intricate details of loan applications, customer information, loan disbursement, payment tracking, and comprehensive reporting.
-Additionally, it will support our risk assessment models, manage user accounts for both customers and employees, and facilitate secure financial transactions.
+The primary objective of this project is to design and develop a comprehensive relational database to underpin the operations of our micro-loan provision service.
+To achieve our mission of financial inclusion, our database must efficiently manage loan application processing, customer information, loan disbursement, and payment tracking.
+It will also support our risk assessment models and manage user accounts for both customers and employees, ensuring the secure handling of financial transactions.